Resources for Teaching Assistants

 Psych Department Lab TAs

-This year our Lab TAs are Alangoya Tezel, Kaira Villanueva, and Zoey Chopra.
 You'll likely run into at least one of them during their Open Lab Hours.
 They can help you get things set up in 200B/C, and help troubleshoot issues with the lab computers or podiums.
+For a list of current Lab TAs visit our TA assignment page.

 Grad TAs should plan to spend an average of 12-15 hours per week on a regular (non-lab) TAship, although some weeks will be lighter and some heavier.
 Time you put in during course planning and preparation before the term begins will be counted in the hours expected of you.